 Wm.
 Eugene Powell

 WM.
 EUGENE "GENE" POWELL, of San Antonio, Texas, was appointed to a six-year term on The University of Texas System Board of Regents by Governor Rick Perry in February 2009.
-He served as Chairman by the Board from February 8, 2011, through August 22, 2013.
+He served as Chairman of the Board from February 8, 2011 through August 22, 2013.

 Vice Chairman Powell also serves as a member of the Special Advisory Committee on the Brackenridge Tract that was created in August 2009.